 63% of physicians planned to adopt augmented intelligence (e.g., artificial intelligence and machine learning) tools for health administration within the next three years

 65% planned to adopt tools for precision and personalized medicine

 Health informatics is a broad category.
 If you’re wondering how to become a health informatics specialist, you can consider any of the following paths:

 Electronic medical records specialist

 You can even opt to become a consultant and offer your services to a variety of clients.
-In such cases, you could join an existing consultancy firm or start your own business.
+In such cases, you can join an existing consultancy or start your own business.